Poem and photos based on experiences of the Royal Dublin Society Annual Horse Show

 Slight the scent of wax-polished leather,

-dunged-straw sweet wafts from stalls,
+sweet scent wafts from dark passage of stalls,

-echoing announcements over speakers call.
+echoing announcements over speaker calls.

 Girls command horses, fifteen hands high,